Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 How well can the solution identify shoppers?

-Being able to identify your shoppers is crucial for any remarketing activity.
+Being able to identify your online shoppers is crucial for any remarketing activity.
 Look for a provider that can recognize shoppers across channels, rather than losing track of a customer if they revisit the website from a different device.

 With Fresh Relevance, not only can you capture data when people log in and create an account, but you can also capture an email address from anywhere else it can be inputted across a website - for example, a newsletter, pop-up, or transactional process.